favna/frontend-workshop/exercises/1_are-you-allowed-to-drink/README.md

 ## Hints

-1. It is recommended to download/clone this repository as a starting point for this exercise, the `index.html` and `index.js` files in this folder are already set up for you.
+1. You can ignore package.json, and package-lock.json.
+The index.js file is in the public directory and is already referenced in the index.html file

 2. By default HTML values are always strings, if you make the input field a number field then you can use `valueAsNumber` to get a number value of the input event, this makes it easier to do calculation with your input.